jkchandra/GridWorld-PolicySearch/README.md

 The following steps are taken in the policyEval method
 1. Initialize U and U’
 2. For K to K_VAL number of iterations:
-  -U  U’
+   - U  U’
-  -For each State in States:
+   - For each State in States:
-    -If Wall, Continue
+     - If Wall, Continue
-    -Calculates the Utility of the given Action
+     - Calculates the Utility of the given Action